butlin/presentations/MEDI2101 Wk 6_1 cardiovascular regulation.md

 </span>

-<p class="fragment" data-fragment-index="2">All of the cardiovascular regulatory pathways must result in a change in one or more of these factors (SV, HR, TPR, and/or blood volume).</p>
+<p class="fragment" data-fragment-index="2">All of the cardiovascular regulatory pathways must result in a change in one or more of these factors (SV, HR, TPR, and/or blood volume) if there is a change in arterial blood pressure.</p>

 ---
 <!-- .slide: data-auto-animate-restart -->